twbs/blog/src/content/posts/2022/bootstrap-4-6-2.md

   - release
 ---

 After several months, we've finally shipped Bootstrap v4.6.2, one of our last releases for the v4.
-It's a bit of a maintenance patch featuring all bug fixes, dependency updates, and some docs updates.
+It's a bit of a maintenance patch featuring bug fixes, dependency updates, and some docs updates.

 Read on for the highlights or [head to the v4.6.x docs](https://getbootstrap.com/docs/4.6/) to see the latest in action.